Three “pallos” swords we are talking about now. One of them is in the U.S.A. while the other one is on display in Hungary, the third is in London.

-The hilt is comprised of an inverted cone-shaped pommel with large button, the base faceted and of hexagonal section, the upper part decorated with interlaced basketwork, scrolls chiseled in low relief and russeted; the grip of oval-section bound with shagreen; gaurd of diamond section, diagonally recurved upwards and downwards respectively, one being prolonged to form a knuckle-guard; the knob on the end of the other, and those in the center of the guard and the escutcheon, are decorated with interlacements like the pommel; heart-shaped ring for the thumb, with straps extending over the grip and scabbard.
+The hilt is comprised of an inverted cone-shaped pommel with a large button, the base faceted and of hexagonal section, the upper part decorated with interlaced basketwork, scrolls chiseled in low relief and russeted; the grip of oval section bound with shagreen; gaurd of diamond section diagonally recurved upwards and downwards respectively, one being prolonged to form a knuckle-guard; the knob on the end of the other, and those in the center of the guard and the escutcheon, are decorated with interlacements like the pommel; heart-shaped ring for the thumb, with straps extending over the grip and scabbard.
 On the other side, tongues extend up the grip and along the blade resembling the projections found upon hilts of Eastern origin.
 Broad, flat blade, double-edged with a rebated point.
 Scabbard covered with black leather, tooled with blind lines and fleurs-de-lys, mounted with three bands (the two upper bearing rings) and a chape, and shod with metal along the sides; the mounts are decorated with scrolls and panels of basketwork chiseled in low relief; the ground is matted with lines and has at one time been painted.

 - Pallash with scabbard

 - Unknown Artist / Maker